jankazil/isd-lite-data/docs/public-api.md

   Read a local ISD Station History–formatted (station metadata) file and build an instance that has populated metadata, but not yet populated observations.

 * `@classmethod from_netcdf(cls, file_path: pathlib.Path) -> Stations`
  Load station metadata and observations from a NetCDF file (e.g. created by `write_observations2netcdf`), and build an instance that has populated metadata and observations.
-See section 'Observations/metadata  I/O'.
+See section 'I/O, Persistence'.

 * `@classmethod from_dataset(cls, fds: xarray.Dataset) -> Stations`
  Initialize station metadata and observations from an xarray.Dataset and build an instance that has populated metadata and observations.
 The xarray.Dataset must have the same structure as `self.observations`.